+Capsular Contracture Tightening of the scar tissue (also called a capsule) that normally forms around the breast implant during the healing process after surgery.
+In some women, the scar tissue (capsule) squeezes the implant.
+When this occurs, it is called capsular contracture.
+This results in firmness or hardening of the breast.
 Connective Tissue Disease/Disorder (CTD) A disease, group of diseases, or conditions affecting connective tissue, such as muscles, ligaments, skin, etc. and/or the immune system.
 Connective tissue diseases ("CTDs") that involve the immune system include autoimmune diseases such as rheumatoid arthritis, lupus, and scleroderma.
-Continued Access Study A clinical study designed to obtain supplemental safety and effectiveness data for Sientra's Silicone Gel Breast Implants.
-Contraindication A use that is improper and should not be followed.
+Capsular contracture is classified by a scale named Baker Grade. • Baker Grade I - Normally soft and natural appearance Continued Access Study A clinical study designed to obtain supplemental safety and effectiveness data for Sientra's Silicone Gel Breast Implants.
+Baker Grade II - A little firm, but breast looks normal Baker Grade III - More firm than normal, and may look abnormal (change in shape) Contraindication A use that is improper and should not be followed.
 Failure to follow contraindications identified in the labeling could cause serious harm.
-Contralateral The opposite side of the body.
+Baker Grade IV - Hard, obvious distortion, and tenderness with pain Contralateral The opposite side of the body.
+Capsule Scar tissue that forms around the breast implant.
 CORE Clinical Study The major clinical study that supports the approval of a medical product (such as breast implants).
-For Sientra's breast implants, the CORE Study includes augmentation, reconstruction, and revision (revision-augmentation and revision-reconstruction) patients.
+For Sientra's breast implants, Capsulotomy (Closed) An attempt to break the scar tissue capsule around the implant by pressing or pushing on the outside of the breast.
+This method does not require surgery but may rupture the implant and is contraindicated (meaning that the procedure is improper and should not be performed). the CORE Study includes augmentation, reconstruction, and revision (revision- augmentation and revision-reconstruction) patients.
 Information on the safety and effectiveness of the implants are collected every year for 10 years after study participants received their implants.
-Deep Inferior Epigastric Perforator (DIEP) Flap The DIEP flap uses skin, fat, and blood vessels (without muscle) removed from the wall of the lower abdomen, which are then relocated to the breast area for reconstruction.
+Capsulotomy (Open) A surgery to create an incision or opening in the capsule (scar tissue).
+Deep Inferior Epigastric The DIEP flap uses skin, fat, and blood vessels (without muscle) removed from the wall of Chest Wall The system of structures outside the lungs that move as a part of breathing, including bones (the rib cage) and muscles (diaphragm and abdomen).
+Perforator (DIEP) Flap the lower abdomen, which are then relocated to the breast area for reconstruction.
 This procedure spares the rectus abdominis muscle (muscle in the abdomen).
-Delayed Reconstruction Breast reconstruction that takes place weeks, months, or years after a mastectomy.
+Congenital Anomaly An abnormal development in part of the body that existed at birth.
+Also called a congenital Delayed Reconstruction Breast reconstruction that takes place weeks, months, or years after a mastectomy.
+Anomaly malformation or congenital deformity.
 Delayed Wound Healing Unusually slow progress in the healing of a wound; surgical incision site fails to heal normally or takes longer to heal.